History of Amazon: Acquisition of MGM

 The merger was finalized on March 17, 2022, following the expiration of the FTC's review deadline and having cleared the European Commission two days earlier on March 15.
 Later that day, Amazon Studios and Prime Video SVP Mike Hopkins revealed that Amazon will continue to partner with United Artists Releasing (MGM and Annapurna Pictures' joint distribution venture), which will remain in operation to release all future MGM titles theatrically on a "case-by-case basis," while "all MGM employees will join my organization."
 It was also revealed that Amazon had no plans to make changes to the studio's production slate and release schedules nor make all MGM content exclusive to Prime Video, providing some hope that the studio would operate autonomously from Amazon Studios.
 These plans are expected to not impact the future of the James Bond franchise and its creative team.
 Two town halls further detailing MGM's future post-merger took place on March 18, 2022, which included one for MGM employees and one for Amazon Studios/Prime Video employees.
 Both revealed the new interim reporting structure as part of Amazon's "phased integration plan," which would involve De Luca, Mark Burnett (Chairman of MGM Worldwide Television) and COO Chris Brearton reporting to Hopkins on behalf of the studio.
 On April 27, 2022, it was announced that De Luca and Abdy would leave the studio.

+On October 4, 2023, MGM Holdings was merged into Amazon Studios, with the latter company renaming itself to Amazon MGM Studios as a result.

 Amazon Go

 On January 22, 2018, Amazon Go, a store that uses cameras and sensors to detect items that a shopper grabs off shelves and automatically charges a shopper's Amazon account, was opened to the general public in Seattle.
-Customers scan their Amazon Go app as they enter, and are required to have an Amazon Go app installed on their smartphone and a linked Amazon account to be able to enter.
+As customers enter the store, they are required to scan the Amazon Go app on a smart device linked to their Amazon account.
 The technology is meant to eliminate the need for checkout lines.
 Amazon Go was initially opened for Amazon employees in December 2016.
 By the end of 2018, Amazon was operating a total of 8 Amazon Go stores located in Seattle, Chicago, San Francisco and New York.
 As of August 2024, Amazon Go had 23 locations in New York, California, Washington, and Illinois.